-The lessons during a third of a century of research are now clear.
+The lessons learned during a third of a century of research are now clear.
 Effective police work requires both focused attention and diverse approaches.
 The least effective policing uses neither element.
 The explanation for this is also clear.
 If diverse approaches are used without focus, it is difficult to apply the appropriate approach to the places and people who most require it.
 If police are focused on hot spots, but only enforce the law, they limit their effectiveness.
 A fully effective police agency must take advantage of the details of crime situations to reduce crime opportunities.
-Crime analysts have important roles in applying both elements - focusing with precision using their analytical methods, and helping to craft appropriate police tactics that fit the details of problems they have uncovered.
+Crime analysts have important roles in applying both elements-focusing with precision using their analytical methods and helping to craft appropriate police tactics that fit the details of problems they have uncovered.
 This makes the 21st century the century of crime analysis in policing.

-Scott, Michael (2003).
+Scott, Michael S. 2003.
 The Benefits and Consequences of Police Crackdowns.
-Problem-Oriented Policing Guides.
-Response Guides Series No. 1.
-Washington, DC: Office of Community Oriented Policing Services. (accessible at www.popcenter.org and www.cops.usdoj.gov).
+Problem-Oriented Policing Guides: Response Guides Series No. 1.
+Washington, DC: Office of Community Oriented Policing Services. http://ric-zai-inc.com/ric.php?page=detail&id=COPS-P049.

-Weisburd, David and John Eck (2004).
+Weisburd, David, and John Eck.
+2004.
 "What Can Police Do to Reduce Crime, Disorder and Fear?"
-The Annals of the American Academy of Political and Social Science 593: 42-65.
+Annals of the American Academy of Political and Social Science 593 (May): 42-65.